anuradhases/housing_and_salary_trends/README.md

-# Boston Property Cost and Salary Analysis 2023
+# Boston Housing and Salary Analysis 2023
 ## 232 departments,

 ## Table of Contents